This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 #6 Time to Ditch The House Debt

 You are now closer to financial independence than ever before.
-You do not have any debt, you have a fully funded emergency fund, your retirement plan is growing and so are the college funds for your kids and now just one more obstacle-your mortgage.
+You are debt-free, you have a fully funded emergency fund, your retirement plan is growing and so are the college funds for your kids and now just one more obstacle-your mortgage.

-Dave Ramsey recommends that you refinance your 30-year mortgage into a 15-year mortgage.
+Dave Ramsey recommends that you pay off your mortgage early.
+You can start by refinancing your 30-year mortgage into a 15-year mortgage.
 However, if your interest rate is great, there is no need to refinance, you just have to make extra payments to pay off your mortgage in fifteen years.

 You can use this FREE mortgage calculator to find out how much money and time you can shave off by paying extra every month.

-It will take a lot of dedication to keep making extra payments but you’ve gotten this far–what’s a little bit more sacrifice.
+It will take a lot of dedication to keep making extra mortgage payment but you’ve gotten this far–what’s a little bit more sacrifice.